-Lightweight Recoverable Virtual Memory (LRVM) was developed to simplify Coda servers [Satyanarayanan et al. 1994].
-LRVM is designed to handle transactionally protected memory-mapping of a file into a process's address space.
+Lightweight Recoverable Virtual Memory (LRVM) was developed to simplify Coda servers [35].
+LRVM is designed to handle transactionally protected memorymapping of a file into a process's address space.
 To simplify LRVM's design, the file should be a small portion of the total storage: the undo log was stored in memory.
 Durability was provided by writing a redo log to disk.
 This type of functionality is closer to Amino's support for memory-mapped files than our in-memory transactions, as our memory-mapping essentially provides recoverable virtual memory.
 Our in-memory transactions, however, are designed to provide more efficient volatile transactions (i.e., without the need for any redo logging).
 LRVM was developed as a user-library and requires explicit calls to indicate that a given region of memory will be written to.
 We believe that our page fault handling mechanism for identifying writes is more convenient and robust.
 Indeed, the LRVM authors point out that the most common types of bugs were missing calls before manipulating a region, and suggest that language support for LRVM calls would be a good solution to these missing calls.

-The Rio, or RAM I/O, project sought to bring persistence to standard memory [Chen et al. 1996].
+The Rio, or RAM I/O, project sought to bring persistence to standard memory [4].
 If memory is persistent, then file systems can avoid writing data indefinitely, thereby improving performance by an order of magnitude.
-The key observation is that most data in memory is lost because of either power failures (which can be solved with a UPS) or software errors.
-To cope with software errors, Rio uses page protection and checksums to prevent an errant instruction from writing to memory.
+The key observation is that most data in memory is lost because of either power failures or software errors.
+Power failures can be solved through the use of UPSs.
+To cope with software errors, two approaches are taken.
+First, Rio memory uses page protection and checksums to prevent an errant instruction from writing to it.
 To update a page, it must be made writable, then the update is performed, and finally the page is made read-only again.
-Checksums are stored along with the data so that errors can be detected.
-This raises the bar for updating memory, so that an errant instruction is unlikely to corrupt Rio memory.
+Along with the update, checksums are stored along with the data so that errors can be detected.
+These two mechanisms raise the bar for updating memory, so that an errant instruction is unlikely to corrupt Rio memory, and even if Rio memory is corrupted, the change can be detected with a checksum.
+The second approach that Rio uses is saving memory across warm reboots.
+After a system crash, the machine is rebooted, but the memory contents are preserved.
+Before the OS is fully booted, the memory is written to a swap partition.
+After the OS is booted, the contents of Rio memory are restored from the swap partition.

 The authors implemented a file cache with Rio, and showed that it can be as reliable as a traditional disk-based file system under a variety of software faults.
 However, the two major problems with the Rio architecture are that not all architectures support warm reboot (e.g., an x86 cannot be rebooted without destroying RAM contents), and Rio also assumes that hardware and power failures are so rare as to be ignored.
-Unfortunately, hardware is becoming an increasingly large source of faults, as hardware components increase in number and complexity, and cost pressures force the use of less reliable components [Ghemawat et al. 2003].
+Unfortunately, hardware is becoming an increasingly large source of faults, as hardware components increase in number and complexity, and cost pressures force the use of less reliable components [27; 10].